The twist is a change in the pricing practices that surround booking multi-city flight itineraries.

 |American 737 departs SEA|

 Then I searched the flight segments as individual, one-way flights.
-The difference was shocking.
+While the difference between the two was considerable in 2016, the difference now is minimal.
+At least with American.

-The lowest fare available for a non-stop SEA-ORD leg under the separate one-way-ticket scenario: $119.
-The ORD-DFW leg had a non-stop available for an amazingly low $36 (though it was a 5 a.m. departure), and the DFW-SEA leg could be had for as low as $161, for a total of $316, about one-third the cost of booking a multi-city itinerary.
+The lowest fare available for a non-stop SEA-ORD leg under the separate one-way-ticket scenario: $159.
+The ORD-DFW leg had a non-stop available for $140 and the DFW-SEA leg could be had for as low as $129, for a total of $428, very close to the cost of booking a multi-city itinerary.
+Of course, costs of flights may vary depending on the actual flight(s) chosen, and more preferential flight times could cost more.

-By comparison, the multi-city flight I am planning to take in the near future on Hawaiian Airlines (NYSE:HA) actually comes out $80 less than booking a combination of one-way tickets.
+For a real-world comparison, the multi-city flight I took on Hawaiian Airlines (NYSE:HA) actually came out $80 less than booking a combination of one-way tickets.
 As an added bonus, my multi-city booking also allows me to spend a night or two on Honolulu before returning home to Seattle.

 The approach of booking several separate one-way tickets instead of a multi-city ticket does have a potential down-side.
 Should a traveler need to change their itinerary, they could incur three or more change fees – one for each ticket – instead of a single change fee for altering a multi-city itinerary.